 Treatment of manifestations for AGS mainly includes treatment of respiratory complications as well as chest physiotherapy.
 Special diet and feeding methods are used to assure adequate caloric intake and avoid aspiration; management of seizures is performed using standard protocols.
 Clinical trials are in progress with new possible drugs being tested for AGS treatment (for example: Reverse transcriptase inhibitors: Zidovudine, Lamivudine, Abacavir).

-CENTOGENE offers the Aicardi-Goutieres syndrome panel, including full gene sequencing (genes: ADAR, IFIH1, TREX1, RNASEH2A, RNASEH2B, RNASEH2C, SAMHD1) and deletion/duplication analysis of selected genes (RNASEH2B, RNASEH2A, TREX1, RNASEH2C, and SAMHD1).
-In addition, any of the genes in the Aicardi-Goutieres syndrome panel can also be ordered individually, for full gene sequencing and deletion/duplication analysis.
+CENTOGENE offers the Aicardi-Goutieres syndrome panel, including sequencing (genes: ADAR, IFIH1, TREX1, RNASEH2A, RNASEH2B, RNASEH2C, SAMHD1) and deletion/duplication analysis of selected genes (RNASEH2B, RNASEH2A, TREX1, RNASEH2C, and SAMHD1).
+In addition, any of the genes in the Aicardi-Goutieres syndrome panel can also be ordered individually, for sequencing and deletion/duplication analysis.

 The differential diagnosis of Aicardi-Goutieres syndrome-related disorders – depending on the major symptoms in the initial case – includes the following diseases: